 “The simple act of dressing up can influence how we feel,” agrees Dr. Dion Terrelonge, an accomplished applied psychologist, psychology-of-fashion researcher and commentator.
-“The process of dressing in itself can be enjoyable and generate feelings of pleasure, which in psychology we may describe as hedonic wellbeing,” she continues.
+“The process of dressing, in itself, can be enjoyable and generate feelings of pleasure, which in psychology we may describe as hedonic wellbeing,” she says.
 “What we choose to wear can make us feel more or less prepared for the day, more or less confident and, in some situations, as research has shown, more or less competent.”

 When it comes to jewelry, some of these attributes are heightened.
-“Like clothing, often, what makes a piece of jewelry most potent for the wearer is the meaning it holds,” says Terrelonge.
-“I think jewelry can hold even more meaning, as it tends to be longer-lasting so has more time to accumulate stories,” agrees Professor Carolyn Mair, who developed the Psychology Department and wrote the master’s and bachelor’s degree courses in the Psychology of Fashion at London College of Fashion, is the author of The Psychology of Fashion, and consults with H&M Group as the company’s behavioral psychologist.
+“Like clothing, what makes a piece of jewelry most potent for the wearer is often the meaning it holds,” says Dr. Terrelonge.
+“I think jewelry can hold even more meaning, as it tends to be longer-lasting so has more time to accumulate stories,” agrees Professor Carolyn Mair, who developed the Psychology of Fashion degree courses at London College of Fashion, is the author of The Psychology of Fashion, and consults with H&M Group as the company’s behavioral psychologist.
 “Special items of clothing can do this but, in the end, clothing may fall apart unless it’s handled extremely carefully or kept in a museum, whereas jewelry can be worn daily,” she explains.

 How, then, do we harness the psychological power of fine jewelry?
 “The jewelry we wear can be a strong signifier of many things beyond our personal tastes,” says Forbes-Bell.
-“Jewelry can speak to an individual’s wealth, social status, culture and more about their self-identity – therefore, people should definitely consider the meaning behind their jewelry choices, as it’s another way to allow them to embrace their most authentic self,” she explains.
+“Jewelry can speak to an individual’s wealth, social status, culture and reveal more about their self-identity – therefore, people should definitely consider the meaning behind their jewelry choices, as it’s another way to allow them to embrace their most authentic self.”

 A fun-loving spirit can also be signified by our jewelry choices.
 “We are drawn to jewelry because of its lack of function.
-It is not utilitarian and is rarely necessary like clothing, and in this way, it is special – it is fun and, primarily, aesthetic,” says Terrelonge.
+It is not utilitarian and is rarely necessary, like clothing, so in this way, it is special – it is fun and, primarily, aesthetic,” says Dr. Terrelonge.
 “Again, this links back to hedonic wellbeing, otherwise known as the feel-good factor.
-Jewelry provides a little act of rebellion or escape from the practicality of day-to-day life and adds beauty for beauty’s sake, something humans respond well to,” she explains.
+Jewelry provides a little act of rebellion or escape from the practicality of day-to-day life and adds beauty for beauty’s sake – something humans respond well to,” she explains.

-Perhaps the most powerful influencer upon our psyche, however, is the symbolic value of fine jewels.
+Perhaps the most powerful influence upon our psyche, however, is the symbolic value of fine jewels.
 “The more I became aware of the powerful symbolism of jewelry through my research, the deeper my relationship grew with my own collection,” says Forbes-Bell.
-A pair of gold hoop earrings made in Trinidad, inherited from her mother, helps to remind Forbes-Bell of her culture and strong familial bonds; and Terrelonge similarly acknowledges this grounding and centering force.
-“Jewelry, in terms of holding and triggering emotional memories, can be very powerful,” she muses.
-“It can remind us of who we are, help us feel connected, loved and part of something bigger than ourselves.”
+A pair of gold hoop earrings made in Trinidad, inherited from her mother, helps to remind Forbes-Bell of her culture and strong familial bonds.
+Dr. Terrelonge also acknowledges this grounding, centering force: “Jewelry, in terms of holding and triggering emotional memories, can be very powerful,” she muses.
+“It can remind us of who we are, help us to feel connected, loved and part of something bigger than ourselves.”